 You don’t want your admissions reader getting to the end of your application and then asking, “But why was his GPA so low?” or “How does she think she’s competitive with no extracurricular activities?”
-If you answer their questions before they’re asked, then you’ll position yourself as a much stronger and more confident candidate, despite your weaknesses.
+If you answer their questions before they’re asked, then you’ll position yourself as a much stronger and more confident candidate, despite any weaknesses.

-How can you anticipate their questions?
+Ask yourself: How can I anticipate their questions?

 Get a friend, family member, or admissions consultant (like those of us here at Accepted) to review your application and highlight any potential weaknesses.
 Sometimes, as the subject of the application, you may not see these blemishes – recruiting an outside critic may be just what you need to pinpoint flaws so you can see them, and address them.

-Tackle the issue!
+Then… tackle the issue!

 Now you need to take a step back and be critical yourself.
 Was there a quarter or semester that you got some poor grades?
 These issues need to be explained.
 Was there a reason why you were too busy for an arm’s length list of extracurricular activities?
 Explain what went wrong, what obstacle you faced, and how you worked to overcome that challenge.
 Addressing the improvements you made (boosting your GPA, retaking a class, etc.) is an excellent strategy for your personal statement.
 You really do want to emphasize the steps you took and the self-development and self-awareness that you gained as a result.
 Medical schools love to see that level of maturity and self-reflection.